ryo-st/LeetCode/README.md

 - 9.Palindrome Number 20200305
     - Runtime: 52 ms, faster than 86.74% of Python3 online submissions for Palindrome Number.
     - Memory Usage: 12.8 MB, less than 100.00% of Python3 online submissions for Palindrome Number.
+- 14.Longest Common Prefix 20200314
+    - Runtime: 32 ms, faster than 66.32% of Python3 online submissions for Longest Common Prefix.
+    - Memory Usage: 13 MB, less than 97.14% of Python3 online submissions for Longest Common Prefix.